 The solution is to cut around the motifs instead of cutting straight across.

 Scare Number 8 – I simply cannot iron Lace fabric without fear of scorching it

-The solution is to use a pressing cloth when pressing lace and being very very careful with the heat settings also helps.
+The solution is to use a pressing cloth when pressing lace; being very very careful with the heat settings also helps.

-Other than these little nuisances there is nothing which can faze you from sewing with lace.
-Just take all the precautions you take when sewing any other fabrcis like prewashing, pressing as you sew and clipping the seam allowances.
+Other than these little nuisances, there is nothing which can faze you from sewing with lace.
+Just take all the precautions you take when sewing any other fabrics like prewashing, pressing as you sew and clipping the seam allowances.
 Checkout the most important dressmaking tips you need to consider when making clothes.

 Sewing Lace trims to fabric

 Keep the fabric and lace right sides together, lace on top of fabric.
 Keep atleast 1/8″ of the fabric beyond lace edge.
 Zig-zag stitch over the heading of the lace